So, what is family life like in India, one of the most exotic countries on the planet?

 There are many other places to visit with kids.
 Currently on my list are Kashmir, Kerala, and the Indian Tibet region of Ladakh.
 We make a point of taking our daughter to as many places as possible to give her those amazing childhood memories of Incredible India!

 Thank you, Katerina, for taking part in this interview series and sharing your incredible story.
 As a fellow expat mom in India, I learned a lot about this country we live in and added multiple destinations to my to-see list.
 See you soon for a cup of coffee!

 If you would like to read more about what is family life like in India, check these blog posts below:

 The best things to do in Delhi, India with kids

 More interviews with expat parents about life and parenting in foreign countries can be found here:

-Some of the banners and links in this article about what is family life like in India, are affiliate links, meaning that if you buy something via those links, we will earn a small commission fee at absolutely no extra cost to you.
+Some of the banners and links in this article about what is family life like in India, are affiliate links, meaning that if you make a qualifying purchase via those links, we might earn a small commission fee at absolutely no extra cost to you.
 Thank you so much!

 Vaiva – thank you very much for publishing our story !❤️